Fair compensation

 Many factors go into determining fair compensation for your property.
-The government has a team working on their valuation.
-Do you?
+The government has a team working to calculate its idea of just compensation, but it may be far lower than you expect.
+Who’s looking out for you?

 What is the Typical Process

-When the government or a private developer decides to try to take your property under the power of eminent domain, the law requires that fair compensation, known as “just compensation,” must be offered.
+When the government or a utility company operating under governmental authority decides to take your property under the power of eminent domain, the law states that fair compensation, known as “just compensation,” must be offered.

-When you are notified that the government wants to take your property under eminent domain, you may feel compelled to accept the first offer.
-However, this may not be in your best interest, and it may not constitute fair compensation.
+When you are notified that the government wants to take your private property under eminent domain, you may feel compelled to accept the first offer.
+However, this is not required, may not be in your best interest, and may not constitute just compensation.

-A qualified eminent domain lawyer can help you get the expert advice you need to determine just compensation from experts such as:
+A qualified eminent domain lawyer can help a property owner fight for just compensation by working with experts such as:

 • Appraisers